 More recently, we have expanded our discovery efforts to include the discovery of drug targets involved in driving mechanisms of immune resistance to PD-1 blockers.
 In many cases, anti-PD-1 antibodies are rendered ineffective due to the patient developing adaptive immune resistance following treatment.
 Therefore, with the increased use of PD-1 blockers in various cancer indications, we are starting to see many patients relapsing following treatment.
 Discovering new therapeutic solutions for these patients has become an area of high interest, with a dynamic competitive landscape.

 To this end, we are enhancing our computational discovery platform to identify proteins and pathways which are driving immune resistance mechanisms to PD-1 therapy.
 With our computational discovery platform, we attempt to overcome certain challenges in the field; the limited publicly available data derived from cancer patients with clinical annotation as to their PD-1 response as well as the subtle molecular signals seen in many analytical approaches differentiating responders and non-responders to PD-1 treatment.
 We aim for the enhanced platform to provide us with new insights into such immune resistance mechanisms to enable the discovery of new potentially worthy drug targets and biomarkers.

-Our in silico discovery process is followed by a therapeutically focused validation phase, in which the novel candidates undergo an extensive set of experiments to confirm the in silico prediction and provide additional detailed data as to their relevance and potential as drug targets for therapeutic development.
+Our predictive computational target discovery process is followed by a therapeutically focused validation phase, in which the candidates undergo an extensive set of experiments to confirm the in-silico prediction and provide additional detailed data as to their relevance and potential as drug targets for therapeutic development.
 This validation process is performed in-house as well as via scientific collaborations with top academic laboratories.
 Promising validated targets are then advanced in our mAb therapeutics pipeline.
 The experimental validation results are fed back towards continuous optimization of our proprietary algorithms and in-silico prediction of novel targets and biomarkers.